growmedevelopment/Dev-documentations/RunCloud/Scripts/Runcloud backup deploy/Documentation.md

     - **Verifies AWS CLI connectivity** with `sts get-caller-identity`
     - Deploy the `full_vultr_backup.sh` script:
         - Archives each WordPress app’s files + MySQL DB
-        - Uploads the archive to Vultr Object Storage
+        - Uploads the archive to Vultr Object Storage using `aws s3api put-object`
+        - Automatically downgrades AWS CLI to **v2.15.0** if a newer (incompatible) version is detected
         - Sends a failure email to `$ADMIN_EMAIL` if DB dump or upload fails
     - Deploy the `check_alive.sh` script:
         - Runs every 5 minutes via cron